Building Safety & Engineering

 Will NHG share further technical details so we can make a better decision on whether to wait or sell?

 We will provide residents with as much detail as we can, and we will share information provided to us by our third-party advisers as we have done in the past fortnight, but information from the original structural engineers has been shared with us on a legally privileged basis and so is not something we are able to share at this time.
 We are really sorry but we are not able to share documents that could prejudice any legal claim we might have to make.
-Please do come along to the sessions we are organising on technical building safety matters to learn more about this and ask questions.
+We have held sessions on technical building safety matters for residents to learn more about this and ask questions.

 Would it be a good idea to empty our flats?

-We recommend that you keep valuable items, essential documents, and things which are irreplaceable due to their sentimental or emotional value, with you – although we recognise that this may not be possible for Sapphire Court residents while the chaperone service has been suspended.
-For those who have relocated from Ruby and Opal Court, we still have the chaperone service running seven days a week for those who need to collect any belongings.
+We recommend that you keep valuable items, essential documents, and things which are irreplaceable due to their sentimental or emotional value, with you and we have the chaperone service for those who need to collect any belongings.
 There is no need to remove large items of furniture.
 If there is any specific reason why an item of large furniture needs to be moved, then you should speak to your local officer or the team at the resident hub.

 If any intrusive investigations or works need to take place in your home in the future, we would work with you to ensure that your belongings are removed and stored safely.
 We are exploring options to enable the removal of all belongings from your homes to see if this is a viable option.